jeremynsl/ghost-cofounder/README.md

 - An OpenRouter API key ([get one here](https://openrouter.ai/))

 ## Default Model info
 You can use any model from OpenRouter.
-Free models are supported.  moonshotai/kimi-k2:free is a free version of the same model but its unreliable currently.
-I have defaulted to the paid model for now which is extremely inexpensive at $0.3 per million tokens in/out.
+I highly recommend you check your Openrouter settings > Privacy and > Paid Models and turn OFF "Enable providers that may train on inputs".
+Otherwise you may be routed to a provider that does train on your inputs without your explicit consent.
 More info [here](https://openrouter.ai/moonshotai/kimi-k2)
 ## Setup Instructions